benders5e/benders5e/pro-bending.md

 > - Headshots
 > - Mixing water and rocks
 > - Grappling
+> - Stepping outside your zone
+> - Knocking an opponent off the side of the ring (instead of the back)
 >
 > Extreme conduct may lead to a yellow fan as a warning, or even a red fan and expulsion.